Thinking about taking one of the Greek Island ferries? Read this post before you do!

 Even if you book ahead online, you have to print our your e-ticket and take it to the ferry provider’s branch at the local port and get a hard copy of your ticket to show before you board the ferry.

 6. Don’t leave the ferry port without cash

 Most ports have ATMs on site and are a great way to stock up on cash either before or after your ride while minimizing fees.
 You’ll definitely want to have cash on you to tip any service people, 10% is not necessary but certainly appreciated in Europe.
 Most taxi drivers in Greece only accept cash generally.
 There are taxi drivers waiting for ferries to dock at each port so no need to worry about reserving one ahead of time.

 Be prepared to disembark long before the ferry actually docks as the lines to get off the ship can get long and take a while.
 Carry bags wherever possible since the floor at the bottom level isn’t carry-on friendly.

-A visit to the Greek islands is a great idea between April and September.
-If you’re taking a ferry, it’ll be smooth sailing with a little preparation and a lot of patience.
+A visit to the Greek Islands is a great idea between April and September.
+If you’re taking one of the Greek Island ferries, it’ll be smooth sailing with a little preparation and a lot of patience.